lacanoid/datalink/docs/security.md

 Normal users can create new files if they have `CREATE` privilege on directory.

-All users require `DELETE` privilege on appropriate directory to be able to delete files with `ON UNLINK DELETE` option.
+All users, even superusers require `DELETE` privilege on appropriate directory to be able to delete files with `ON UNLINK DELETE` option.

 Directory privileges
 --------------------